 The Exo Language

-Exo is a low-level language and a compiler designed to help performance engineers write, optimize, and target high-performance computing kernels onto new hardware accelerators.
+Exo is a low-level user-schedulable language designed to help performance engineers write, optimize, and target high-performance computing kernels onto new hardware accelerators.

 Exo Case Study: Custom accelerator for RISC-V CPU